drewcrawford/kiruna/README.md

 Coming someday:
 * Additional runtimes, such as multithreaded
-* Additional personalities, like files or sockets
+* Additional personalities, like sockets
 * Additional priorities

 Out of scope: